lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README.md

 In this module you will build an eCommerce web site for an automotive parts supplier called "Parts Unlimited".

-One of the challenges for this scenario implementation is how the data will be stored.
-Every part of the catalog may have its own attributes in addition to the common attributes that all parts share.
-Furthermore, attributes for a specific part can change the following year when a new model is released.
-To address this, you will use **DocumentDB**.
-As a JSON document store, _DocumentDB_ supports flexible schemas (NoSQL store) with no need to add indexes (is fully indexed by default) and allows you to represent data with nested properties.
-Also, DocumentDB is a _PaaS_ offering on Azure.
-That means you don't manage a virtual machine yourself, all you need to do is create a DocumentDB instance in the Azure portal and connect with any of the available drivers/SDKs.

 For the web site you will also might want to track the user interactions (such as products views, additions to the cart, etc.) for further analysis.
 The challenge here is to process millions of events from concurrent users connected from different devices across the globe.
-With **Azure Event Hubs** you can process large amounts of event data from connected devices and applications.
-Azure Event Hubs is a managed service that ingests events with elastic scale to accommodate to  variable load profiles and the spikes caused by intermittent connectivity.
+With **Azure Event Hubs** or **Azure IoT Hub** you can process large amounts of event data from connected devices and applications.
+These are managed services that ingest events with elastic scale to accommodate to  variable load profiles and the spikes caused by intermittent connectivity.

-After you collect data into Event Hubs, you can store the data using a storage cluster or transform it using a real-time analytics provider. **Azure Stream Analytics** is integrated out-of-the-box with Azure Event Hubs to ingest millions of events per second.
+After you collect data into IoT Hubs, you can store the data using a storage cluster or transform it using a real-time analytics provider. **Azure Stream Analytics** is integrated out-of-the-box with Azure IoT Hubs to ingest millions of events per second.
 Stream Analytics processes ingested events in real-time, comparing multiple streams or comparing streams with historical values and models.
 It detects anomalies, transforms incoming data, triggers an alert when a specific error or condition appears in the stream, and displays this real-time data in your dashboard.
 For this scenario, you will use **Stream Analytics** to process and spool data to Blob Storage and Power BI.

 <a name="Objectives"></a>
 ### Objectives ###
 In this module, you'll:

-- Walk through **DocumentDB** integration
-- Create an **Event Hub** and integrate it into a Web App
+- Create an **IoT Hub** and integrate it into a Web App
 - Use **Stream Analytics** to process data in near-realtime and spool data to **Blob Storage** and **Power BI**
 - Create a sample **Power BI** dashboard